 “It’s not surprising that travelers from other nations would do their best to come off Canuck.”

-Here are a few tips he lays out in the video.
+Here are a few tips he lays out.

 The Maple-o-gy: A Canadian gesture showing submission by raising the shoulders in an apologetic motion, presenting oneself as nonthreatening.

 The Canuck Crinkle: Showing the creases around your eyes when smiling – indicates genuine friendliness.

 The Toque Tilt: Slight tilting of the head when smiling, shows courtesy and congeniality.

 Alternately, absence of the gesture can help you spot a fake Canadian.

 Stars and Gripes Forever: Chin jutted out, face blank (or worse, frowning), causing the recipient of the message to assume something is wrong before the traveler has spoken.